Contextual Embedding-based Clustering to Identify Topics for Healthcare Service Improvement: Result Analysis

+\textbf{Rank-Biased Overlap (RBO)} is a similarity measure for comparing ranked lists, placing more emphasis on top-ranked items and handling incomplete or non-conjoint lists \cite{webber2010similarity}.
+It is particularly useful for evaluating topic diversity by assessing overlap among top topic words.
+RBO ranges from 0 (no overlap) to 1 (identical lists), with the parameter $p$ controlling the depth of comparison.
+To better capture topic diversity, we use the inverted RBO $(1 - \operatorname{RBO})$, where higher values indicate more distinct topics.
+We compute the average inverted RBO across all topic pairs, as shown in Equations~\ref{Eq:RBO} and \ref{Eq:Inverted_RBO_Avg}.

-In this study, we selected 3 topics for the Patient Feedback dataset and evaluated topic diversity using Average Inverted Rank-Biased Overlap ($\operatorname{IRBO_{avg}}$).
-A higher IRBO score indicates greater topic distinctiveness by measuring lower overlap in top-ranked terms.
-As shown in Table \ref{table-irbo}, BERTopic and kBERT achieved the highest diversity score (1.00), suggesting completely distinct topic distributions.
-GSDMM (0.97) also demonstrated strong topic separation, while LDA (0.83) exhibited comparatively lower diversity, indicating some overlap in identified topics.
+We evaluated topic diversity on the Patient Feedback dataset using Average Inverted Rank-Biased Overlap ($\operatorname{IRBO_{avg}}$), where higher scores indicate more distinct topics.
+As shown in Table~\ref{table-irbo}, kBERT and BERTopic achieved perfect diversity scores of 1.00, while GSDMM scored 0.97 and LDA 0.83, indicating some topic overlap in LDA's results.